-In the run-up to a Yemen conference that Cordaid will be hosting in December, where Dr. Jubari will be speaking about the position of women and the importance of mental health and psychosocial support in Yemen, we had an in-depth interview with her.
+In the run-up to a Yemen conference that Cordaid hosted in December, and where Dr. Jubari was a keynote speaker, we had an in-depth interview with her.

-Dr. Jubari, what is the scope of the humanitarian crisis in Yemen?
+Dr. Jubari, can you describe the scope of the humanitarian crisis in Yemen?

 It affects all aspects of life, for everyone, and undermines all public and private structures and institutions.
 The suffering increases every single day.
 Millions of people haven’t been paid a salary for 5 years.
 Youth unemployment has reached 65%.
 Inflation and prices of basic commodities are skyrocketing.
 82% of our people are living below the poverty line.
 One in three persons has a mental health disorder.
 Maternal and child healthcare is on the brink of collapse.
 Do I need to continue?

 You work a lot with women and girls.
 How are they affected differently from men and boys?